antzGames/Godot-Universal-Settings-Plugin/README.md

 <img src="https://github.com/user-attachments/assets/c4493891-5441-4c5b-b3d5-c99bfb5ef00f" width="511">

-### 3. Correct way - Update plugin to match your audio bus names
+### Option 3: Update Plugin for Custom Audio Bus Names

 The other option is to update the name of the audio bus right in the plugin scene.
 This can be done in the Inspector of the editor.

-To change the name of the plugin's audio bus follow these instrcutions:
+To change the name of the plugin's audio bus follow these instructions:

 1. Open the `universal_settings_menu.tscn` scene in the `res://addons/universal_settings/scenes/` folder.
 2. Expand the nodes until you see the `Audio` TabBar node.